 Okay so let’s jump into the best hiking trails in San Francisco…

-THE BEST HIKING TRAILS IN SAN FRANCISCO
+THE BEST PLACES TO HIKE IN SAN FRANCISCO

 1. Land’s End – You cannot visit San Francisco without a trip to Land’s End.
 I truly believe this is the most beautiful hike in the city.
 It’s about 3-4 miles long and features some steep inclines (with the stairs from hell) but it’s soooo worth it.
 The view of the Golden Gate Bridge is unparalleled.